NHSDigital/summary-care-record-api/CONTRIBUTING.md

 so please explain why the changes need to be made (unless it is self-evident).

 ### Branch Strategy
 Development branches should be pulled of the develop branch, and the PR raised should go into develop.
-This will then be tested in the `internal-dev` environment and merged into master regularly (which deploys to `int` and after a manual gat to `prod`).
+This will then be tested in the `internal-dev` environment and merged into master regularly (which deploys to `int` and after a manual gate to `prod`).

 ### Merge responsibility
 * It is the responsibility of the reviewer to merge branches they have approved.